prajwalpatankar/mym-dashboard/README.md

-# Static Dashboard for Realpy
+# Static Dashboard for Realply

 The project can be viewd live [here](https://mym-dashboard.vercel.app/)